HaloWarsModding/HaloWarsModding.github.io/_guides/getting_started.md

 All three of these programs are free, and are excellent programs to edit .xml files.
 If you have another program that you prefer, you can use that, of course.
 They are just text files after all.

+### A Little Bit of Patience

+As with all things, sometimes you may encounter something that is not working as expected.
+If this is the case, dont give up!
+Just make sure to double check everything.
+Some things that can cause unwanted results are:<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Invalid XML formatting<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- XML entries with duplicate `Name=""` attributes<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Incorrect spelling, or forgotten underscores

+When following a guide here, if you're absolutely sure you did it correctly and it still will not work, there is always the [Halo Wars Modding Discord](https://discord.gg/t52GdQX) where someone would be happy to assist you.

 ***